kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 - **Subject containment is to be maintained indefinitely.** Transfer to Solar Detention Center is not advised at this time.
 - **The Vitruvian Motel site is to be quarantined and expunged** from all Venusian tourism and infrastructure maps.
 - Officer Tango is to be placed under observation.
-   Not for dereliction—his record is clean—but for signs of **“semantic drift.”** He has begun using pre-collapse Venusian language during off-hours.
+   Not for dereliction—his record is clean—but for signs of **“semantic drift.”** He has begun using proto-Venusian language during off-hours.
 - Full analysis of Floor 6’s **resonance field** is pending.
    Preliminary readings suggest **spatiotemporal rupture** seeded in that location.